DJ-Tribefull/Comfyui_FOCUS_nodes/README.md

 ## Workflows

 1. FOCUS Workflow (basic).
    Everything you need to generate an endless amount of pro-quality portraits with a single click.
 Add additional wildcards for even MORE variation.
+The model-unloader node ensures the workflow can run smoothly on even 12GB gpus.
+Users with > 18GB vram can disable it to save a few seconds of generation time.

 ![FocusWorkflow](https://github.com/user-attachments/assets/c41025c4-f3f8-4d41-8d28-9045e699cdaa)

 2. FOCUS Workflow (advanced).
 Adds a SAM/SEGS face detailer and a LORA stack.
+The detailer is only useful for certain combinations of checkpoints/LORAs.
+It doesn't really do much for the workflow's default checkpoints, but good to have available when you need it.

 ![FocusWorkflow_advanced](https://github.com/user-attachments/assets/ecf0bd22-8171-4a17-8df6-d58ec85ee4c7)